paulbrowne-irl/Smart-Document-Analysis/README.md

 + report - report these insights
 + templates - templates used in reporting
 + test_data - does what it says on the tin
-+ z_output - output- may be deleted by scripts
++ output - output- may be deleted by scripts

 ===